elisabetecosta/ecommerce-store/README.md

 # Ecommerce Store

-This is an example store for the Ecommerce Admin Dashboard.
-If you just want to see it, you can fint it [here](https://korean-store.vercel.app/).
+This is an example store for the Ecommerce Admin Dashboard repository.
+If you just want to see it, you can find it [here](https://korean-store.vercel.app/).
 If you want to test it or create your own example store, keep reading.

 ## Getting Started